Puppy behavior is often irresistibly cute... at other times it can be frustrating, confusing or even downright worrying!

 That's why a puppy or dog may be fine with adults, but 'bossy' or dominant around a child.

-To make sure that your puppy realizes that every human (regardless of age/size) is higher up in the pecking order than he is, be sure to involve your kids in feeding, playing and training sessions.
+It's important to make sure that your puppy realizes that every human (regardless of age/size) is higher up in the pecking order than he is, be sure to involve your kids in feeding, playing and training sessions.

 Dogs respect those who are in charge of the resources of life, and food is a biggie, so having your children share responsibility for feeding, training etc. will reinforce their superior position.